adon-cloudcannon/landing-page-test/src/collections/posts/2018-07-02-free-automatic-ssl.md

 ## How it works

 Once you add a domain name to CloudCannon we will attempt to generate an SSL certificate.
-We use [Let’s Encrypt](https://letsencrypt.org/)&nbsp;to author the certificate and plug them into our existing SSL system.
+We use [Let’s Encrypt](https://letsencrypt.org/) to author the certificate and plug them into our existing SSL system.
 Let’s Encrypt authorises us to do this by doing a request to that domain name.
 If the response matches what Let’s Encrypt expected, your certificate will be granted.
 This means that as soon as your DNS propagates to show your site, it will be protected with HTTPS.

 ![](https://dam-cdn.cloudcannon.com/blog/assets/blog/free-automatic-ssl/f1c251082b2ed18c0769acfd4c61f8ad.png){: .screenshot}